iffy/generalconference/data/eng/1971-10/020-confession-and-forsaking-elements-of-genuine-repentance/text.md

-# Confession and Forsaking: Elements of Genuine Repentance
+# Confession and Forsaking:Elements of Genuine Repentance

 As I look out over this vast audience, I am conscious that the greatest number on the main floor are priesthood leaders and of that group likely the largest